5.1 - Introduction to Rendering¶

 All modern-day computers are constantly context switching between running processes.
 The GPU is no different.
 You are always rendering within a context.
 The fewer times that you switch contexts, the faster your rendering.
 So when you setup a rendering process, one of your main goals should be to minimize the amount of context switching.
 All of the following actions cause a GPU to context switch:

-• Selecting a shader program.
+- Selecting a shader program.

-• Setting the value of a uniform variable in a shader program.
+- Setting the value of a

-• Any action that changes the state of the gl JavaScript object.
+variable to a buffer object. - Any action that changes the state of the

 Any communication between your JavaScript program and the GPU slows down rendering.
 To get maximum rendering speeds you need to minimize JavaScript function calls to the WebGL API.
 For example, you can have a separate buffer object for every model, or you can store several models in a single buffer object.
 The number of possible memory configurations is very large.
 You will have to constantly make trade-offs between the desire for fast rendering, the amount of memory you use for your graphics data, and the complexity of your code.